How to Ace the Stanford Interview

 For any remaining questions about the Stanford interview, read on.

-The percent of applicants that get an interview depends entirely on their location.
+The percentage of undergrad applicants who get a Stanford interview depends entirely on their location.
 Stanford aims to interview as many eligible applicants as possible.

 Getting a Stanford interview simply means your application was received and there is an alumni member in your area available to interview you.